hellopipu/PromptMR/promptmr_examples/fastmri/README.md

 ## Split the `multicoil_val` dataset

 Since the online evaluation platform for original `multicoil_test` set is no longer available ([see here]( https://github.com/facebookresearch/fastMRI/discussions/293)), we can run the following command to automatically split original 199 cases in `multicoil_val` set into 99 validation cases and 100 test cases.
 Before running, please first rename the original `multicoil_val` folder to `multicoil_val_origin`.
-(If you have already downloaded the `multicoil_test`, rename that folder to `multicoil_test_origin` as well.).
+(If you have already downloaded the `multicoil_test`, rename that folder to `multicoil_test_origin` as well.)
 Then, download the sampling mask files I used for 100 splited test cases from [here](https://drive.google.com/file/d/1YY6fifXo5SNFLAhO5M6V9abmVgXs7NvJ/view?usp=sharing) (fastMRI `random` type sampling mask, 46 files for acc=4, 54 files for acc=8) .
 Finally, executing the following command will automatically generate our split `multicoil_val` and `multicoil_test` folders.
 Please modify the `data_path` and `mask_path` to reflect your own dataset and sampling mask file locations.

 ```bash
 python split_val_test.py \